Cannbayazit/Cannbayazit/README.md

 Jr.Android Developer
 --------------------

 I started coding 5 years ago.
-And for Android, I did an internship on flutter in the summer of 2021.
-I wanted to continue my business life with Kotlin and now I am developing kotlin.
+And for Blazor .Net, I did an internship on flutter in the summer of 2021.
+I wanted to continue my business life with C# and now I am developing Blazor.

 * 🌍  I'm based in Kahramanmaraş
 * ✉️  You can contact me at [bayazitdogancan@gmail.com](mailto:bayazitdogancan@gmail.com)
-* 🧠  I'm learning Kotlin
+* 🧠  I'm learning Blazor .NET

 ### Skills